-Deep generative modeling for finance @ Sony Computer Science Labs (Japan, Tokyo / 2022)
+Deep generative modeling and NLP for finance @ Sony Computer Science Labs (Tokyo, 2022)

-Prediction of dynamic chest MR images with recurrent neural networks for latency compensation in lung radiotherapy @ The University of Tokyo (2017-2021)
+Cine-MR image forecasting with RNNs and transformers for latency compensation in radiotherapy @ The University of Tokyo (2017-2021, independent work until 2026)

 Forecasting the position of external markers on the chest using unbiased online recurrent optimization for safer lung radiotherapy @ The University of Tokyo (2018-2021)